InstantAIguru Twilio ConversationRelay Architecture Documentation

 - Session handoff with custom parameters

 TwiML Configuration: The TwiML response uses the <Connect> verb with the <ConversationRelay> noun to establish a WebSocket connection.
 It configures parameters for STT/TTS providers, voice selection, and language.
-Custom <Parameter> tags are used to pass session context (user email, thread ID, configuration file, API key) to the WebSocket server.
+Custom <Parameter> tags are used to pass session context (such as the active conversation thread and the agent persona) to the WebSocket server, along with the authenticated session credentials needed by the backend.

 Layer 2: CloudFlare Worker (Edge Relay Layer)